How to Pay for College

 To find scholarships, use a free scholarship search site, such as Fastweb or the College Board’s Big Future.
 Never invest more than a postage stamp to find out information about scholarships or to apply for a scholarship.
 If you have to pay money to get money, it’s probably a scam.

 Education Tax Benefits

 There are several education tax benefits that can be claimed when you file your federal income tax returns.
-These include the American Opportunity Tax Credit (AOTC), Lifetime Learning Tax Credit (LLTC) and Tuition & Fees Deduction, which are based on amounts paid for tuition and textbooks.
+These include the American Opportunity Tax Credit (AOTC), Lifetime Learning Tax Credit (LLTC) and the Tuition and Fees Deduction, which are based on amounts paid for tuition and textbooks.
 There’s also the Student Loan Interest Deduction, which provides an above-the-line exclusion from income for up to $2,500 in interest paid on federal and private student loans.

 There are several types of financial aid that are based on employment.

 When you file the FAFSA, you may qualify for Federal Work-Study (FWS) and other forms of student employment.
 Even if you don’t qualify, there are plenty of part-time jobs, summer jobs and paid internships on or near college campuses.

 Some employers provide employer-paid tuition assistance.
 As much as $5,250 a year in employer-paid tuition assistance is excluded from income.
 Most employers require you to get at least a B for your tuition to be eligible for reimbursement.

 Employers may also offer student loan repayment assistance programs (LRAP) as a recruiting and retention tool.
 LRAPs typically provide $100 or $200 a month in student loan payments.
 These payments are counted as taxable income to the employee under current law.